Elizabeth "Jake" Feinler is a scientist who is renown for her pioneering work as the director of the Network Information Center (NIC) for ARPANET.

 Doug Engelbart recruited Elizabeth Feinler in 1972 to work for his nearly founded ARC (Augmentation Research Center); Feinler work would involve organising the information resources of ARPANET.
 Feinler wrote a handbook - which could be compared to a phone book - that connected physical locations to people on ARPANET.
 Her initial work at ARC would evolve to become the Network Information Center (NIC) (1974): the NIC maintained and distributed a master list of host names that were updated on a daily basis.
 Feinler would work in collaboration with J. Postel, K. Harrenstien, M. Stahl, Zaw-Sing Su, Vic White, M.D.
 Kudlick, J. Reynolds, and S. Crocker, to formalise and develop a text file (hosts.txt) format for the ARPANET hostname master list (host table).
 This list would initially be a ASCII text file of hostnames, addresses, and attributes.
 The file could be downloaded at NETINFO:HOSTS.TXT on the SRI-NIC host.
 The specification for the file was outlined in the following RFC documents: RFC-810, RFC-953, RFC-608, RFC-952, RFC-791, RFC-796, RFC-921, and RFC-943.
 Feinler would also work on the specification of the Hostname Server Protocol.

 Eventually, many drawbacks became apparent with the hostname system developed and managed by the NIC.
 The Domain Name System (DNS) would replace it by 1985, but the NIC did not become obsolete.
 Feinler and the NIC would manage the top level domains of the Domain Name System (DNS).
-In 1989-1991, this role would be removed from the NIC and Feinler left SRI International.
-Feinler worked at NASA after leaving SRI - in relation to it's computer network - and is now a member of the Internet Hall of Fame.
+From 1989-1991 this role was gradually removed from the NIC and Feinler left SRI International.
+Feinler worked at NASA after leaving SRI and is now a member of the Internet Hall of Fame.